 The Ealing Parks Foundation is now looking to recruit trustees and will be working towards registration as a charity in late spring (2019).
 Please find below the role criteria for trustees, Memorandum and Articles of the Foundation and Frequently Asked Questions (FAQ).

 Applications should be made via email to Chris Bunting, Assistant Director, Parks and Leisure at Ealing Council on firstname.lastname@example.org including your completed application form detailing how you meet or exceed the specification and your CV.
-Deadline for applications is midnight on 30th April 2019.
+The deadline for applications has now been extended to midnight on 20th May 2019.